I'm 24, I'm Studying Law & I Currently Have Zero Income

 10 a.m. — I head to campus on the subway and meet with my TA to get feedback on my most recent writing assignment.
 I was disappointed that I didn't do as well on this assignment as the last one, but I think it's because I'm still a little confused by some of the technicalities.
 The TA is wonderful and really helps clear up some lingering questions. $2.75

 11 a.m. — First class of the day.
-At the break, I realize that I've forgotten my water bottle and duck into the café to buy a bottle of seltzer. $2.38
+At the break, I realise that I've forgotten my water bottle and duck into the café to buy a bottle of seltzer. $2.38

 1:15 p.m. — I dash across campus to an event with a judge who I am potentially interested in working for this summer.
 There is unexpectedly free lunch — score! — so I grab some gourmet pizza and munch while learning about the judge's career and what he is looking for in terms of interns.
 One of the things that surprised me about law school was how soon you have to start thinking about where you want to work for your first and second summers.
 You basically have to make a lot of really significant decisions within the first few months and just hope you picked correctly.
 One of my moot court teammates is also at the event, so we catch up on the way to our 2:30 classes.